Superconformal algebras and holomorphic field theories: Derived structures in complex geometry

 \subsubsection{Holomorphic vector fields}

-Let $X$ be a complex manifold and consider the sheaf of holomorphic vector fields $\fX^{\hol} (X)$.
-This is the sheaf of holomorphic sections of the holomorphic tangent bundle $T^{1,0}X$.
+Let $T_X$ be the holomorphic tangent bundle.
 There is a natural resolution of this sheaf by vector bundles given by the Dolbeault complex

-which is equipped with a natural $\dbar$ operator.
+which is equipped with its natural $\dbar$ operator.
+(The subscript $1$ is to be consistent with notation that we will introduce momentarily.)
 On a $\dbar$-acyclic open set, this resolution is quasi-isomorphic to holomorphic vector fields.
-The Lie bracket of holomorphic vector fields extends naturally to $\fX^\bu(X)$ to give it the structure of a sheaf of dg Lie algebras.
+The Lie bracket of holomorphic vector fields extends naturally to $\fX_1^\bu(X)$ to give it the structure of a sheaf of dg Lie algebras.

-The differential and bracket on $\fX^{\bu}(X)$ are given by differential and bidifferential operators, respectively.
-Thus, $\fX^\bu(X)$ defines a local Lie algebra on $X$.
-(In contrast, $\fX^{\hol}(X)$ is {\em not} a local Lie algebra since it is obviously not given as the $C^\infty$-sections of a vector bundle.)
-We will refer to $\fX^\bu(X)$ as the {\em local Lie algebra of holomorphic vector fields} (and will omit the bullet for cohomological degree unless necessary).
+The differential and bracket on $\fX_1^{\bu}(X)$ are given by differential and bidifferential operators, respectively.
+Thus, $\fX_1^\bu(X)$ defines a local Lie algebra on $X$.
+As a sheaf of dg Lie algebras, $\fX_1^\bu(X)$ is equivalent to the sheaf of holomorphic vector fields.
+However, the sheaf of holomorphic vector fields is {\em not} a local Lie algebra since it is obviously not given as the $C^\infty$-sections of a vector bundle.
+We will refer to $\fX_1^\bu(X)$ as the {\em local Lie algebra of holomorphic vector fields} (and will omit the bullet for cohomological degree unless necessary).

+Let us introduce an extended version of this dg Lie algebra.
 For $A$ a graded commutative algebra, we denote its graded Lie algebra of derivations by ${\rm Der}(A)$.

-\begin{dfn} The local Lie algebra of {\bf $\cN$-extended holomorphic vector fields} on a complex surface $X$ is
+\begin{dfn} The local Lie algebra of {\em $\cN$-extended holomorphic vector fields} on a complex surface $X$ is

 where $A = \O(\C^{\N-1}[1])$ as above.
 (Note that $\N=1$ extended holomorphic vector fields are just holomorphic vector fields again, since no fermions survive the twist of the $\N=1$ algebra.)